 After being trained in the Western tradition of woodblock printing, Gupta returned to her home in Rajasthan to learn about Indian Woodblock carving.
 In particular, she learned about Indian block printing with natural plant-based dyes.
 She specializes in using natural pigments derived from traditional Indian plant sources to create colors that are used in her prints, paints, and dyes.

-Trisha is committed to preserving traditional folk art and fine Indian printmaking so she’s made it a part of her practice to teach Asian printmaking processes like Indian woodblock printing, Japanese woodblock, and viscosity.
+Trisha is committed to preserving traditional folk art and fine Indian printmaking, making it a part of her practice to teach Asian printmaking processes like Indian woodblock printing, Japanese woodblock, and viscosity.
 She has taught with the Smithsonian, the Robert Blackburn Printmaking workshop, and Yellowbarn.

 She believes in art as a platform for social change.
 As an Occupational Therapy candidate at Columbia’s College of Physicians and Surgeons in New York, she has taught art to diverse populations in schools, homeless shelters, and off Rikers Island.
 She previously ran the Studio In Sight program for Cornerstone Montgomery and is honored to continue to teach and represent a variety of artists living with mental health issues.
 She has also run events at the Sandy Spring Museum and VisArts, in partnership with Amnesty International.
 Her ongoing project, A Table for Everyone, hosts community dinners and public art projects to introduce new immigrants to the community.